Iluhander/currency-project-backend/README.md

 # Virtual currency service

 Provides a thin additional layer above payment systems.
 The layer stores currency balances of users.
-The service functionality may be extended using a pipeline.
+The service functionality may be extended by modifying the request pipeline handler.

 ## Usage